Where on the Body Can PRP Therapy Alleviate Pain?

 If you suffer from mild to moderate joint or tendon pain and conservative treatment options haven’t been enough, state-of-the-art nonsurgical treatments could be the answer.
 One intervention to consider is platelet-rich plasma (PRP) therapy.

-PRP therapy can accelerate healing in many areas of the body using the power of a patient’s own blood.
+PRP therapy can promote the body's natural ability to enhance itself in many areas by using the power of a patient’s own blood.
 Treatment involves the collection of platelets from the blood and injecting them into the site of pain.

 Below, we’ll look at how the PRP therapy offered by board-certified doctor of physical medicine and rehabilitation Dr. Christie Lehman at Asheville Regenerative Orthopedics & Sports Medicine can be an excellent option for pain relief.